rashed091/rustful-service/README.md

 ## Overview
-Here, we're going to set up a rust based demo application that exposes a dead-simple CRUD interface (RESTfull APIs) to an underlying database.
+Reusable template for building REST Web Services in Rust.
+Uses Salvo HTTP web framework and Diesel orm framework and PostgreSQL database.

-We will use Salvo HTTP server and stores data in postgres using Diesel orm framework.
 We can swap out the database very easily for others such as Mysql/SQLite by just changing a few lines of code and dependencies.

 > What is Salvo?
 - Salvo is a Rust web framework for building scalable and blazingly-fast web applications.
 It is built on top of the Tokio framework.